Civilian Conservation Corps: Conservation Legacy

 Conservation Legacy is a non-profit employment, job training, and education organization with locations across the United States including Arizona Conservation Corps in Tucson and Flagstaff, Arizona; Conservation Corps New Mexico in Las Cruces, New Mexico; Southwest Conservation Corps in Durango and Salida, Colorado; and Southeast Conservation Corps in Chattanooga, Tennessee.
 Conservation Legacy also operates an AmeriCorps VISTA team serving to improve the environment and economies of historic mining communities in the American West and Appalachia.
 Conservation Legacy also hosts the Environmental Stewards Program - providing internships with federal, state, municipal and NGO land management agencies nationwide.
 Conservation Legacy formed as a merger of the Southwest Youth Corps, San Luis Valley Youth Corps, The Youth Corps of Southern Arizona, and Coconino Rural Environmental Corps.

 Conservation Legacy engages young adults ages 14 to 26 and U.S. military veterans of all ages in personal and professional development experiences involving conservation projects on public lands.
 Corp members live, work, and learn in teams of six to eight for terms of service ranging from 3 months to 1 year.

 Sea Ranger Service

 The Sea Ranger Service is a social enterprise, based in Netherlands, that has taken its inspiration from the Civilian Conservation Corps in running a permanent youth training program, supported by veterans, to manage ocean areas and carry out underwater landscape restoration.
 Unemployed youths are trained up as Sea Rangers during a bootcamp and subsequently offered full-time employment to manage and regenerate Marine Protected Areas and aid ocean conservation.
 The Sea Ranger Service works in close cooperation with the Dutch government and national maritime authorities.

 Aina Corps

 The Aina Corps performed environmental restoration work in Hawaii in 2020, funded by the CARES Act.

+American Climate Corps

+The American Climate Corps is an organization created by the Joe Biden administration.
+It was inspired by the Civilian Conservation Corps and aims to mobilize young people to stop climate change, while giving them a job at the same time.
+It is financed from the Inflation Reduction Act and the federal budget.
+It should have 9,000 members by the end of June 2024.
+Later, the number of participants should rise to 20,000.